17. Geemap#

 m

 A FeatureCollection is a collection of Features.
-A FeatureCollection is analogous to a GeoJSON FeatureCollection object, i.e., a collection of features with associated properties/attributes.
-Data contained in a shapefile can be represented as a FeatureCollection.
+It functions similarly to a GeoJSON FeatureCollection, where features include associated properties or attributes.
+For example, a shapefile’s data can be represented as a FeatureCollection.

-The Earth Engine Data Catalog hosts a variety of vector datasets (e.g,, US Census data, country boundaries, and more) as feature collections.
-You can find feature collection IDs by searching the data catalog.
+The Earth Engine Data Catalog includes various vector datasets, such as U.S. Census data and country boundaries, as feature collections.
+Feature Collection IDs are accessible by searching the data catalog.
 For example, to load the TIGER roads data by the U.S. Census Bureau:

 m = geemap.Map()